Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

 LSD constraints are complementary to other probes of compact objects and dark matter.
 For comparison, Fig.~\ref{fig:forecast} shows two model-dependent limits for primordial black holes: current cosmic microwave background (CMB) accretion limits~\cite{Serpico:2020ehh} and forecasted limits from merger rate by ET~\cite{Kalogera:2021bya}.
 Although stringent, these limits require dark matter to be very compact and be present before recombination.
 In contrast, LSD probes extended structures, such as compact dark-matter halos and black holes of astrophysical origin.
 Then, the finite size prevents the formation of additional images for offsets $y \gtrsim \Delta x^{-1}$, where $\Delta x = \frac{R_L}{D_L\theta_E}$ is the object's size over its Einstein radius.
-This allows objects with $R_L\lesssim 1{\rm pc}(M_L/10^4M_\odot)^{1/2}$ to be probed by LSD, $\sim 10^3$ times larger than the CMB~\cite{Croon:2024rmw}.
-The effect of lens size can be determined accurately by changing $\mu(y)$ in Eq.~\eqref{eq:lsd_snr_dt}. \footnote{A cutoff for secondary images in $y_l$ causes a drop in the LSD after a characteristic delay (Eq.~\ref{eq:time_delay}), whose observation can constrain the lens properties.
+This allows objects with $R_L\lesssim 1{\rm pc}(M_l/10^4M_\odot)^{1/2}$ to be probed by LSD, $\sim 10^3$ times larger than the CMB~\cite{Croon:2024rmw}.
+Such a cutoff for secondary images in $y_l$ causes a drop in the LSD after a characteristic delay (Eq.~\ref{eq:time_delay}), whose observation would reveal the lens' typical size.
 Non-singular lenses also form central images~\cite{Tambalo:2022wlm}, whose short time delay may introduce wave-optics distortions.
-The analysis here can be extended by replacing $h_0^\dagger$ with the distorted waveform from the extended lens. }
+The analysis here can be extended by replacing $h_0^\dagger$ with the distorted waveform from the extended lens.
+The effect of the lens mass profile can be determined accurately by changing $\mu(y)$ in Eq.~\eqref{eq:lsd_snr_dt}: examples for homogeneous spheres, cuspy profiles and dark-matter halos are given in the End Matter, Appendix~D (Fig.~\ref{fig:extended}).

 Two potential targets of LSD are supermassive black holes (SMBHs) and compact dark-matter halos.
 Both ET and CE have the potential to probe SMBHs via LSD, with $\Omega_{\rm SMBHs}/\Omega_{\rm DM}\sim 1.5\cdot 10^{-5}$ estimated from the quasar luminosity function~\cite{Hopkins:2006fq,Soltan:1982vf}.
 Other systems, such as lensed gamma-ray bursts, suggest the existence of compact lenses whose mass and abundance could be further probed by LSD~\cite{Paynter:2021wmb,Yang:2021wwd,Kalantari:2021sqy}.
 Beyond detection, the temporal distribution of the LSD (Eq.~\ref{eq:lsd_snr_dt}) can be used to constrain the mass function of compact structures.